Intelligent-Silicon/AutoUnattend/README.md

 "nonSxS" is a switch to force dll's or .net assemblies to be loaded in an exclusive manner similar to those described in the [remarks section concerning the Search Path](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa#searching-for-dlls-and-dependencies) used with the [LoadLibraryEx Windows API (Application Programmer Interface)](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexa) in an attempt to mitigate the hijacking of dll's and assemblies as described [here](https://learn.microsoft.com/en-us/windows/win32/dlls/dynamic-link-library-security).
 After Windows installation, SXS dll's can be found in the ```%systemroot%\WinSxS``` folder.
 An application's Manifest can control the use of SXS dll's and assemblies.
 More information [here](https://learn.microsoft.com/en-us/windows/win32/sbscs/application-manifests#assemblyIdentity)

+### Create the AutoUnAttend.xml file

+There are a few ways to create the AutoUnAttend.xml file, [an online generator can be found at schneegans.de](https://schneegans.de/windows/unattend-generator/), Microsoft provides the [Windows System Image Manager (Windows SIM)](https://learn.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-technical-reference) as part of the [Windows Assessment and Deployment Kit (Windows ADK)](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install), or modifying [various AutoUnAttend.xml files on Github](https://github.com/search?q=autounattend.xml&type=repositories) and elsewhere can be modified using a [text editor](https://notepad-plus-plus.org/) or [XML editor](https://microsoft.github.io/XmlNotepad/).

 ### Creating a USB memory stick or ISO image file or DVD.

 Download the [Windows 10](https://www.microsoft.com/en-gb/software-download/windows10) or [Windows 11](https://www.microsoft.com/en-gb/software-download/windows11) Media Creation Tool, or [Windows Server 2016 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016), [Windows Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019), [Windows Server 2022 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022) or [Windows Server 2025 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2025).

+Copy the AutoUnAttend.xml to the root folder of the USB Memory Stick or ISO image file, before optionally burning the latter to a DVD.